alleyinteractive/action-deploy-to-remote-repository/README.md

 - Specify a comma-separated list of files and directories to exclude from sync.
 - Accepts a string. (e.g. `.git, .gitmodules, .github`)
 - Defaults to `.git, .gitmodules, .github`.

+### `skip-deployignore-replacement`

+- Skip replacing .gitignore with .deployignore
+- Accepts a string. (e.g. 'true', or 'false')
+- Defaults to 'false'.

+> When set to 'true', the action will not replace .gitignore files with .deployignore, even if a .deployignore file exists.
+This is useful when you want to maintain separate .gitignore and .deployignore files in your deployment.

 ### `ssh-key`